Our Customer Charter

 We need you to:

-- Before you contact us, please complain directly to the public authority you believe has breached environmental law first.
+- Complain directly to the public authority you believe has breached environmental law first, before you contact us.
 This gives the public authority the chance to consider the issue and put things right if it agrees there has been a failure

 - Let us know if you have any special requirements (for example, if you require information in a different format)